bencheeorg/benchee/README.md

 In cases where all measurements of memory consumption are identical, which happens very frequently, the full statistics will be omitted from the standard console formatter.
 If your function is deterministic, this should always be the case.
 Only in functions with some amount of randomness will there be variation in memory usage.

-Memory measurement is disabled by default, and you can choose to enable it by passing `memory_time: your_seconds` option to `Benchee.run/2`:
+Memory measurement is disabled by default, you can choose to enable it by passing `memory_time: your_seconds` option to `Benchee.run/2`:

 ```elixir
 Benchee.run(